aperezdc/perezdecastro.org/2010/vfand-a-daemon-to-control-fan-speed-in-vaio-laptops.markdown

 The daemon is naïve, so it will log errors to the standard error stream, and it will not detach itself from the controlling terminal.
-An option is running it from `/etc/rc.local` until I add an init script which uses `start-stop-daemon` (or something else) to launch it.
+An option is running it from `/etc/rc.local` until I add an init script that uses `start-stop-daemon` (or something else) to launch it.

 Another option, which is a bit bizarre but will ensure that it is always